 Well, there you have it.
 A comparison of the Trilogy Casini and The G36 by River Pools.

-We hope you’ve found this informative and if you’re interested in learning more about The G36, please check out our G36 page, where you'll find more information and videos.
+We hope you’ve found this informative and if you’re interested in learning more about our pools, you can view all of our models here.

 You might also want to check out our article 5 Key Characteristics of Great Rectangular Fiberglass Pools.